HQarroum/aws-iot-certificate-generator/README.md

 ### Connecting your first Thing

-The next step is to create a new device certificate signed using the newly created Root CA. This certificate will be created totally offline without requiring Internet or AWS access.
+The next step is to create a new device certificate signed using the newly created CA. This certificate will be created totally offline without requiring Internet or AWS access.
 To do so, invoke the `create-device-certificate.sh` script.

 ```bash
 # Make the script executable.